fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 ## Create your first map

-In this section, we will create a visualization using the map of **World**.
+In this section, we will create a visualization using the map of **World** showing the **Average annual population growth** across all continents.
 Take a look at the map shown below:

 {% embed_chart getting-started-your-first-map.js %}

-The data for this chart is represented in a table below:
+The data for the map is represented in a table below:

 State|Entity Name|Value|
 -|-|-